 In 2016 when creating ParentAssess we listened to what parents were telling us about their assessment reports and this feedback was incorporated into the ParentAssess framework.

-ParentAssess encourages assessors to write reports in a simple way, and a separate [Abridged] Parent Report was designed which covers 3 points:
+ParentAssess encourages assessors to write reports in a simple way, and a separate Short Parent Report is provided which covers 3 points:

 What I think you do well

 What I am concerned about

 What I am going to tell the court

 This short additional report has been praised in the courts and it certainly helpful to those parents who are overwhelmed by lengthy reports but in my view it is also important that the main parenting capacity report is also written in simple language.

 ParentAssess provides a table using a simple traffic light system which helps the parent understand the main report and findings in a very visual way.
 It clearly shows the parent where their strengths are but also the areas of concern.

 Parents have found this way of explaining the outcome extremely helpful and many have said they understand the assessment process better.
 Solicitors have found the ParentAssess format makes discussing the outcome with their client much easier.

 One learning disability advocate has welcomed the ParentAssess Framework.
 Cat Rowe from AdvoCATe Services said

 “ParentAssess is designed with parents in mind.
 There are so many long Court reports parents are expected to read and understand - a parenting assessment is one of the most important documents they will need to go through.
 ParentAssess encourages assessors to think about how to explain the process and outcome to parents using traffic lights and a separate ‘easy to understand’ Parent Report.
 To me, this is fundamental as it’s vital the parent has the opportunity to understand what the concerns are, what is required of them and also what the outcome is”.